je-castelan/Algorithms_Python/README.md

     - Use hashmap (it will increase complex space but reduce complex time)
     - As last resource, iterate
       - If you don't know how many times iterate, try to use recursive (and also temporaly pointers and variables on the same object in order to not lose control)

+There are new kind of data structure than I know in those couses like
+- Stack
+- Queue
+- Graphs